healthchecks/healthchecks/templates/docs/api.md

     * [Get a single check](#get-check)
     * [Get a list of check's status changes](#list-flips)

-    Omits some fields from the API responses (documented below).
+    Omits sensitive information from the API responses.
+See the documentation of individual API endpoints for details.

 The client can authenticate itself by including an `X-Api-Key: <your-api-key>` header in a HTTP request.
 Alternatively, for POST requests with a JSON request body,